Jonathan Jackson (Illinois politician): Professional career

 Jackson started his career in 1988 at Drexel Burnham Lambert as an investment analyst for Michael Milken, an American financier and philanthropist, noted for his role in developing a market for high-yield bonds known as junk bonds.
 Jackson later worked as an analyst at Independence Bank, was a Shatkin Arbor runner at the Chicago Board of Trade, and developed real estate for East Lake Management in Chicago.
 He rejoined Milken at Knowledge Universe in the late 1990s and engages in investments in the wireless, real estate and distribution sectors.

-In 1998, Jackson, with his brother Yusef, became owner of a Chicago-based Anheuser-Busch Cos. distributorship – River North Sales and Service, LLC.
-The deal was met with charges of skepticism and nepotism because Jackson's father had previously organized a boycott of the brewery's products in the early 1980s.
+In 1998, Jackson, with his brother Yusef, became owners of a Anheuser-Busch distributorship–River North Sales and Service, LLC in Chicago.
+The deal was met with charges of skepticism and nepotism because Jackson's father had organized a boycott of the brewery's products in the early 1980s.
 The elder Jackson wanted the brewery to do more business in the African-American community.

-In 2009, Jackson lead a group of minority investors in a $250 million bid to take over ION Media Networks, the country's largest chain of independent TV stations.
-Partnered with Cyrus Capital Partners, a New York investment firm, Jackson argued that second-lien lenders are treated as second-class citizens.

-He has taught finance and entrepreneurship at City Colleges of Chicago and is a business professor at Chicago State University.
+In 2009, Jackson led a group of minority investors in a $250 million bid to buy ION Media Networks, the country's largest chain of independent TV stations.
+Partnered with Cyrus Capital Partners, an investment firm in Manhattan, New York, he said that second-lien lenders are treated as second-class citizens.
+He has taught finance and entrepreneurship at City Colleges of Chicago and is a business professor at Chicago State University in Chicago.

-On August 8, 2012, New York Post writer Tara Palmeri reported that an unnamed source close to the Jackson family claimed Jonathan Jackson was being primed to take his brother's place in Congress.
-In a follow-up to reports about Jesse Jackson Jr.'s treatment at the Mayo Clinic for depression and gastrointestinal disorders, the Post said Jesse Jackson Sr. was "laying the groundwork" for Jonathan to run in the November election if Jesse Jr. "is not up to running for reelection."
+On August 8, 2012, New York Post writer Tara Palmeri said that an unnamed source close to the Jackson family claimed Jonathan Jackson was being primed to take his brother's place in Congress.
+In a follow-up to reports about Jesse Jackson Jr.'s treatment at the Mayo Clinic for depression and gastrointestinal disorders, the Post said Jesse Jackson Jr. was "laying the groundwork" for Jonathan to run in the November election if Jesse Jr. "is not up to running for reelection."
 The elder Jackson, according to the Post, has denied laying the table for Jonathan.
 In addition to teaching a full load at Chicago State, at the time Jonathan was a businessman focused on building his Cricket Wireless franchise operation.